kbr/fritzconnection/docs/sources/introduction.rst

 Calling the service ``WLANConfiguration1`` without giving a password to FritzConnection will raise a ``FritzServiceError``.
 Providing a wrong password will raise a ``FritzConnectionError``.

 In case that the servicename is given without a numeric extension (i.e '1') fritzconnection adds the extension '1' by default.
 So ``WLANConfiguration`` becomes ``WLANConfiguration1``.
 The extension is required if there are multiple services with the same name.
-This can be the case for the *WLANConfigurations* if the router supports 2.4 GHz and 5 GHz and may be an additional Guest-Network.
-For backward compatibility historically servicenames like ``WLANConfiguration:1`` are also accepted.
+For backward compatibility servicenames like ``WLANConfiguration:1`` are also accepted.

 The result of calling the ``call_action`` method is always a dictionary with the ``argument`` names as keys.
 The values are the output-arguments from the Fritz!Box.
 In the above example 'state' will be something like this: ::